IBM/cp4d-deployment/selfmanaged-openshift/upi/aws/README.md

-# Cloud Pak for Data 3.5 on OCP 4.6 on AWS
+# Cloud Pak for Data 3.5 on OCP 4.6 on AWS (User Provisioned Infrastructure)

 ## Deployment Topology